 My experience with the 4th Trimester Bodies Project

 I’ve been enamored with the 4th Trimester Bodies Project for years.
-It was such a message of beauty and reality and massive acceptance.
-I planned when I saw it to participate myself after my first child was born.
-And then he died.
+I planned to participate myself after my first child was born.
+I did participate, even though my child had died.
+It was still a amazing experience.